SimGamerJen/FS25_PrecisionNutrition/README.md

 * **Console command support** for testing (`pnClearFeed`, `pnDumpHusbandries`, `pnInspectTrough`, `pnFindFeeder`, `pnBeat`, `pnHeartBeat`).

 ⚠️ **Limitations in this build:**
 - All feed is treated as generic “forage.”
-Specialised food groups (energy grains, protein grains, fibre, starch) will arrive in later builds.
+Specialised food groups (energy grains, protein grains, fibre, and starch) will be introduced in later builds.
 - Barns that only accept `FORAGE` cannot yet display which ingredients were used.
 - Overlay is minimal, primarily for debugging.